Burns

 Login to favorite or comment on the article

 This article describes a single center, observational cohort study of 952 pediatric burn patients with burns covering at least 30% of their bodies to identify burn size(s) associated with morbidity and mortality.
 The authors recommend that pediatric patients with burns over more than 60% of their bodies should be transferred immediately to a burn center for care.
+While dated, these recommendations are still worth including in hospital burn plans.

 Login to favorite or comment on the article